Hotstylz

-Each member of Hotstylz works as solo artist, but they come together to form the group Hotstylz.
-The current rappers of the group are Raydio G (Raymond Jones), Krazee (Kryss Johnson), and Meatball (Garren Hodge).
-In Fall 2011, they released a mixtape entitled "Where Yall Been At".

-Despite being active since mid 2007, the group has yet to release a full album and had only released two mixtapes.

 Controversy

-In 2013, Detroit-based rapper Eminem sampled "Lookin' Boy", for his 2013 hit single, "Rap God".The group claims Eminem did not receive permission to use the sample, nor did he credit or compensate them.
+In 2013, Detroit-based rapper Eminem sampled "Lookin' Boy", for his 2013 hit single, "Rap God".
+The group claims Eminem did not receive permission to use the sample, nor did he credit or compensate them.
 In November 2013, Hotstylz released a diss track towards Eminem titled "Rap Fraud", where they sample several of his songs and criticize him for not crediting them.
 In January 2015, TMZ reported Hotstylz were suing Eminem and Shady Records for the amount of $8 million for using the 6-second sample of "Lookin' Boy" on his song "Rap God" without their permission.